Damien Escobar

-Damien Escobar (born 1986), also known as Dame Esco, is an American violinist.
-He was previously in the duo Nuttin' But Stringz with his brother Tourie, but has been a solo artist since 2012.
-His "crossover violin" musical style consists of a mix of classical, jazz, pop, R&B, and hip hop.
+Damien Escobar (born 1986), also known as Dame Esco, is an American violinist, entrepreneur, and creative executive.
+He first gained prominence as a member of the musical duo Nuttin' But Stringz alongside his brother Tourie, and has operated as a solo artist since 2012.

+Recognized for redefining the role of the violin in contemporary culture, his musical style consists of a crossover blend of classical, jazz, pop, R&B, gospel, and hip hop.
+Following his performance career, Escobar transitioned into corporate branding and marketing, specializing in sonic branding and entertainment-led media.

 Early life and education

-Escobar was born in 1986 in the Jamaica, Queens neighborhood in New York City.
-He lived with his single mother and older brother Tourie.
-He began playing the violin at the age of eight.
-At the age of ten, Escobar became the youngest student accepted into the Juilliard School of Music.
-He graduated from Juilliard at 13.
+Escobar was born in 1986 in the Jamaica, Queens neighborhood of New York City, where he was raised by a single mother alongside his older brother, Tourie.
+He began playing the violin at the age of eight, quickly emerging as a child prodigy.
+At age ten, he became one of the youngest students ever accepted into the Juilliard School, graduating at thirteen.
 He also studied at the Bloomingdale School of Music.
+During their youth, Escobar and his brother performed extensively as street musicians in the New York City subway system and at Grand Central Terminal, developing an improvisational style that would later characterize his professional work.